 Margot Kidder only appears in the beginning & end of the movie.
 Margot’s prescience was reduced after she complained to The Salkind’s on firing Richard Donner.

 Richard Pryor did an embarrassing job on his performance as Gus Gorman.
 His character felt out of place from a different movie.
 Sorry Mr. Pryor, I’ll have to Double Down your performance as its a precursor to Jar Jar Binks!

 Robert Vaughn’s character, Ross Webster, is a carbon copy of Lex Luthor.
 He’s not an interesting villain, he belongs in The Department Of Redundancy on recycling supervillains.
 Weber’s villain motive is too similar to Lex’s greedy schemes.

 Webster’s girlfriend’s annoying high pitch voice is like a cross between Bernadette from The Big Bang Theory & Leslie Mann, (Judd Apatow’s wife) that’ll make your eardrums explode!
-Every time I hear her voice, I tend take fun of it.
+Every time I hear her voice, I tend to fun of it.